uppedtrout/Better-config/README.md

 That a kindly Spirit and a kindly Watcher
 Like the God that hath made me
 May stand at my head always
-To life me to favour with the Elder GodsDownloaded from www.holybooks.com UDUGGHUL
+To life me to favour with the Elder Gods
+UDUGGHUL
 ALLACHUL
 MALLACHUL